 Orange is the colour chosen to represent Harmony Week.
 Traditionally, orange signifies social communication and meaningful conversations.
 It also relates to the freedom of ideas and encouragement of mutual respect.
 Australians can choose to wear something orange during Harmony Week to show their support for cultural diversity and an inclusive Australia.

 2023 Harmony Day

-To celebrate Harmony Week, City of Ryde is partnering with CASS, CMRC and Relationships Australia NSW to run a FREE event and we would like to invite our community members to join us.
+To celebrate Harmony Week, City of Ryde partnered with CASS, CMRC and Relationships Australia NSW.

-There are a number of cultural performances from Chinese, Korean, Italian, Indian, Armenian and other groups.
-We also have face painting, limbo, muscial statues games and ribbons dancing for kids.
+There were a number of cultural performances from Chinese, Korean, Italian, Indian, Armenian and other groups.
+View photos of the event below.

 2022 Harmony Day Gallery

 View photos below of the 2022 Harmony Day held at Top Ryde City and Meadowbank Park.

 Together with the Community Migrant Resource Centre, we created three videos featuring messages and discussions, as well as cultural performances including music, dance and spoken word by members of our community.

 The videos highlighted the diversity of community settings in which culture is created, performed, and celebrated across the City of Ryde.
 They also provided information about our local organisations and community groups and introduced the City of Ryde’s Multicultural Ambassadors Program and Ambassadors.

 Click here to watch the Harmony Day Videos